mallory-jpg/mallory-jpg/README.md

 * Pythonista
 * Sociologist
-* Engineer
+* Data Engineer
-* Vice Chair of the Board for SSDP Foundation
+* Member of the Board for SSDP Foundation
 * Math Enthusiast
+* Web3 Stan
 * Afrofuturist

 **Currently...**
-(*as of October 2021*)
+(*as of July 2022*)
 * learning Russian
-* getting better at Java
-* looking for Data Engineering & Data Analysis positions
+* building an app that connects pedicabs & riders
 * excited about the intersection of technology, sociology, and medicine
 * a believer that The Future is Now ✨